Policy 5216 – Purchasing Card (LaCarte)

 - Cardholder Enrollment Form – A form that initiates the purchasing card issuance process for the cardholder.

 - Controlled Billed Account (CBA) – a credit account (no plastic cards issued).
 These accounts are direct liabilities of the State.
-CBA Accounts are controlled through an authorized administrator(s) to provide means to purchase any allowed transactions/services allowed in the current State Liability Travel Card and CBA Policy, Although other travel related charges are now allowed on the CBA account, the traveler should be aware that there is no plastic issued for a CBA to ensure that this will not impair his/her travel plans.
+CBA Accounts are controlled through a single authorized accountholder/authorizer to provide means to purchase any allowed transactions/services allowed in the current State Liability Travel Card and CBA Policy.
+Although other travel related charges are now allowed on the CBA account, the traveler should be aware that there is no plastic issued for a CBA to ensure that this will not impair his/her travel plans.

 - Cycle Limit – Maximum spending (dollar) limit a P-Card/CBA is authorized to charge in a cycle.
 These limits should reflect the individual’s purchasing patterns.
 These are preventative controls and, as such, should be used judiciously.